How to Clear Cache and Cookies in Chrome

-Select the time range for deletion.
-The options you have are the same options that you get on the desktop version.
+- Select the time range for deletion, the options are the same ones on the PC version.

-Finish off by tapping Clear Browsing Data at the bottom of the screen.
+- Finish off by tapping Clear at the bottom of the screen.

 How to Clear Cache and Cookies in Chrome on an Android Device

 Clearing the browsing data on Android phones and tablets works pretty much the same as on iOS.
 There are some slight differences.
 For instance, the three-dot More option is located in the top-right corner of the screen, rather than at the bottom left.